Sparrow-Project/strong-normalization/README.md

 by providing a complete development of the examples sketched out in that paper.
 These proofs have been tested with Abella version 1.0.8.
 Although this version of Abella is based on a logic that doesn't not permit inductive definitions that are ground stratified, it allows them to be used with a warning in developments.
-The work in the associated paper provides partial justification for eliding the warning.
+The work in the related paper provides partial justification for eliding the warning.

 The critical idea underlying the proof of strong normalizability is the use of a logical relations style